 Here’s the basic function of registered agents: Texas, like all other states, needs to serve legal documents or tax notices to business entities.
 If, for example, your business is sued, the courts need to know where a process server can deliver the legal paperwork.

 Accordingly, your LLC’s registered agent must be a resident or business entity with a physical address in the state of Texas.
-This “registered address” cannot be a P.O. box: It must be a real location that can be visited in person.
+This “registered address” cannot be a P.O. box: It must be a real physical location that can be visited in person.

 Additionally, in Texas, your registered agent must consent to perform this role and sign a form indicating their agreement.
 While you do not need to submit this form to the Secretary of State, your business must record it.